nesi/hpc-intro/_episodes/02-unix-shell.md

 - "Directory names in a path are separated with `/` on Unix, but `\\` on Windows."
 - "`..` means 'the directory above the current one'; `.` on its own means 'the current directory'."
 ---
+> ## The Unix Shell
+>
+> This episode will be a quick introduction to the Unix shell, only the bare minimum required to use the cluster.
+>
+> The Software Carpentry '[Unix Shell](https://swcarpentry.github.io/shell-novice/)' lesson covers the subject in more depth, we recommend you check it out.
+>
+{: .callout}

+The part of the operating system responsible for managing files and directories is called the **file system**.
+It organizes our data into files, which hold information, and directories (also called 'folders'), which hold files or other directories.

+Understanding how to navigate the file system using command line is essential for using an HPC.

 The NeSI filesystem looks something like this:

 ![The file system is made up of a root directory that contains sub-directories